Mine site validation of a real-time fluorine mineral sensor

 Total Grant Value

-Project completed by CRC ORE: Optimising Resource Extraction which receives allocation of MRIWA funds.
+Project completed by CRC ORE: Optimising Resource Extraction which receives an allocation of MRIWA funds.

 The presence of fluorine in many saleable ore products attracts a penalty and is thus an important consideration for short term production management.
 Current methods for real-time elemental analysis are either not suitable for light elements such as fluorine; or are offline with long turnaround times.